prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The maximum number active and pending silences.
+<p>maxSilences is the maximum number active and pending silences.
 This corresponds to the
 Alertmanager&rsquo;s <code>--silences.max-silences</code> flag.
 It requires Alertmanager &gt;= v0.28.0.</p>
 </td>